 In this short video, mums and dads share their experience of pregnancy and birth care in a homebirth setting.

-Homebirth can be an option for women who are healthy, have a low-risk pregnancy and live not too far a drive from a hospital.
+Homebirth is a safe option for women who are healthy, have a low-risk pregnancy and live not too far a drive from a hospital.

 If you’ve been accepted into homebirth by a private midwife or a public homebirthing program, your pregnancy appointments are likely to be with a midwife in your home, hospital or in the community.